Soundgarden singer Chris Cornell dies at age 52 in Detroit

-Rocker Chris Cornell, who gained fame as the lead singer of the bands Soundgarden and Audioslave, has died at age 52, and police said Thursday that his death is being investigated as a possible suicide.

-Cornell, who had been on tour, died Wednesday night in Detroit, Cornell's representative Brian Bumbery said in a statement to The Associated Press.
-Cornell had performed a Detroit concert with Soundgarden that night.
+The singer that blew up the 1990s grunge era with his classic hard-rocker shriek, Soundgarden frontman Chris Cornell died Wednesday night at age 52, just four nights after performing for thousands of Twin Cities fans at a festival in western Wisconsin.

-Bumbery called the death "sudden and unexpected" and said his wife and family are in shock.
-The statement said the family would be working closely with the medical examiner to determine the cause and have asked for privacy.
+Cornell died in Detroit, said his representative, Brian Bumbery, in a statement that called the death “sudden and unexpected” and that said the singer’s family would be working closely with the medical examiner to determine the cause.

+Also known from the bands Temple of the Dog and Audioslave as well as six solo albums, the Seattle native coined the term “looking California, feeling Minnesota” in the Soundgarden song “Outshined,” which provided the title for the locally filmed 1996 movie “Feeling Minnesota” with Keanu Reeves and Cameron Diaz.

+Many Twin Cities fans saw Cornell perform just last Saturday at Somerset Amphitheater in Somerset, Wis., where Soundgarden headlined the first day of the third annual Northern Invasion festival.
+Reports from the show had him in relatively strong voice as his band stormed through a 14-song set that included such classics as “Spoonman,” “Outshined” and “Rusty Cage.”

-Detroit police spokesman Michael Woody told AP Thursday morning that he couldn't release details about why police are investigating the death as a possible suicide, but noted there were "basic things observed at the scene."
+Detroit police spokesman Michael Woody told the Associated Press on Thursday morning that he couldn’t release details about why police are investigating the death as a possible suicide, but noted there were “basic things observed at the scene.”

 Cornell died at the MGM Grand Detroit hotel, Woody said.
 He said Cornell’s wife had called a family friend and asked him to check on Cornell; the friend forced open a hotel room door and found Cornell on the bathroom floor.